 Each of these 'brains' thus give us access to a different way of knowing, and the Enneagram offers us a lens to access these deeply seated intelligences.

-The Centres of Intelligence
+The Centers of Intelligence

 This deepening mindfulness works parallel to the levels of development within each Type.
 As a person becomes present to the intelligence of a centre,